 interactive cinema

-This paper documents the design and implementation of an engine for real-time detection of multi-modal biosignal responses from an audience which can drive live editing of a film and its soundtrack.
+This paper documents the design and implementation of an engine for real-time detection of multi-modal biosignal responses from an audience in order to drive live editing of a film and its soundtrack.
 This generates streaming video for the purpose of audience affective manipulation whist they watch the narrative of an algorithmic short film written and directed by Alexis Kirke: ‘many worlds’.
-A key vision behind the film is that at fixed points in the plot the audience’s arousal level will be sampled and if is below a pre-determined threshold, a more intense version of the next scene (as defined by the director) will be selected.
+A key vision behind the film is that at fixed points in the plot the audience’s arousal level will be sampled and if it is below a pre-determined threshold, a more intense version of the next scene (as defined by the director) will be selected.

 Most films are fixed – they are not changed by the audience during the film, and they in fact do not change once they are distributed.
 Interactive cinema allows the audience to influence or change elements of the film, so their experience can be different to others’.
 (Hales 2005) surveys cinematic interaction.
 Before the wide availability of digital technology, this was done manually.
 The film Kinoautomat (Činčera, 1967; Willoughby 2007) and the other films in this paragraph involve the audience consciously and explicitly selecting which narrative route to take, unlike 'many worlds'.
 Kinoautomat involved a moderator who would appear in front of the screen nine times during the film showing.
 The moderator asks the audience which of two choices they want to be followed for the next scene and there is a vote.
 Then the next scene is shown.
 The increasing availability of digital technology led to other solutions as found in the film I’m Your Man.
 Some mainstream cinemas were actually fitted with controllers for the film to allow people to vote on the main character’s decisions (Bejan 1992; Grimes 1993).
 However the approach did not take off.
 A more modern approach to interactive cinema can be found with those utilizing online video.
 For example ‘The Outbreak’ is an interactive film which is viewed online in a browser (Lund et al 2008; Wong 2008).
 The user can click to select actions at certain plot points.
 Discussions of interactive cinema more generally can be found in (Beacham 1995), (Lunenfeld 2004), and (Vesterby et al. 2006).
 The area of interactive audiovisual entertainment and games also has obvious overlaps with video games and in particular with the history of laser disk games (Fahs 2008) and some innovative highlights like Half Life (Bates 1998) and Dear Esther (Shaw 2012) .
 However the focus of this paper is on utilizing interactivity in the cinema.